Why do we celebrate Earth Day? How was it born? We share its origins here

 In 1969, against a backdrop of the Santa Barbara oil spill and the flaming Cuyahoga River, Senator Gaylord (yes, really) Nelson was inspired by campus anti-war demonstrations to wonder why similar bursts of energy, passion and idealism couldn’t go toward environmental action.
 He proposed a day devoted to a national environmental “teach-in” on campuses countrywide, an opportunity to celebrate “an environment of decency, quality and mutual respect for all” living things.

 Rather than relying on centralised coordination, Nelson shrewdly insisted on grassroots organisation, with individual communities planning the events they wanted.
-Thus, in Nelson’s words, Earth Day “organised itself”–with some help from his non-profit outfit, Environmental Teach-In, to promote the day and catalogue its multitudes of events.
+Thus, in Nelson’s words, Earth Day “organised itself”.
+Though, with some help from his non-profit outfit, Environmental Teach-In.
+The idea was to promote the day and catalogue its multitudes of events.

 Why April 22?

 Some believe April 22 was chosen to celebrate Earth Day because it’s in the springtime, when all life on Earth is rejuvenated, but the truth is far more prosaic: the date was simply chosen to fit campus schedules between spring break and final exams.
 Word spread through mainstream media about the impending “National Teach-In on the Crisis of the Environment,” and everything came together perfectly.